 Modernist music of the 20th century (of which I was once a card-carrying member — Uptown Battalion; Company B, Babbitt; Section CU, Morningside Heights) wore the scars from forced migration of traditions from Europe both before and after World War II.
 The core Modernist objective: the desire to destroy the oligarchy, discard the ruins of the past and to build a new musical language without being bound to the old.

-This Modernist mindset sought the creative destruction of Western Musical traditions, and created a vibrant path through the early-mid 20th-century from Vienna through Darmstadt through New York City and beyond, where melody, harmony, rhythm, advanced instrumental techniques and new electronic instruments sought to take the next logical, and in many minds inevitable steps in musical evolution.
+This Modernist mindset sought the creative destruction of Western Musical traditions, and created a vibrant path through the early-mid 20th-century from Vienna through Darmstadt through New York City and beyond, where melody, harmony, rhythm, advanced instrumental techniques and new electronic instruments sought to take the next logical, and to some minds inevitable steps in musical evolution.

 Looking back at my work now, I tried to strike a balance — lyrical but atonal, colorful and unpredictable, sometimes rhythmic but often free floating.
 The genre was mature enough where I could pick and choose where to rebel, where to embrace and embellish, and where to rely on the fertile grounds of centuries past to establish expectations — then satisfy them or break them.
 Like the reintroduction of figures and illustrator's lines onto the canvas of a reluctant abstract expressionist, looking back I can now hear voices of the past mixing in, subconcious influences rising to the surface.
 Politics of destruction aside, the bottom line is always to get out of the dogma and get to the double bar — real artists ship.